 image

-Well Cuttings, Core Inventory, and Well Logs
+Well Cuttings, Core Inventory, Well Logs and Borehole Data

 The Arkansas Geological Survey (AGS) is the curator for the Norman F. Williams Well Sample Library and maintains well cuttings and core samples as a permanent record of rock strata that have been penetrated by wells drilled in Arkansas.
 The well samples are used by state and federal agencies, academia, industry, and the general public for geological research.
 There is no charge for an onsite examination of the cuttings and core.
 No sample materials are permitted to leave the premises at any time for inspection.
 The AGS has the discretion to permit or deny permission for the destructive analysis of the well samples and this determination will be made on a case-by-case basis based on the quantity of material that is present and the historical and scientific value of the sample.
 Under no circumstances will there be permission to consume or alter well samples if insufficient material is determined to be present by the AGS.
 Upon completion of any examination or analysis, the thin sections, polished sections, etc. become the property of the AGS, along with any raw data, such as chemical analyses, written descriptions, plan maps of well locations, cross-sections etc. All materials and information associated with the samples will be sent to the AGS in a mutually agreed upon time frame.